Iterative Development with Gemini CLI

 My incidents project scrapes an RSS feed of emergency response incidents in Lancaster County and stores them into an XTDB database for history.
 It generates static site of current events with hiccup and historical charts with Clerk.

 Running this project day-to-day, I learned that the Clojure/JVM start up is a bit too heavy to start frequently from cron, so I run it as a service in systemd with its own scheduling.
-Clerk and the amount of data I’m processing is also a bit heavy, so I have that scheduled to rebuild less frequently than the scraper.
+Clerk is also a bit heavy with the amount of historical data, so I have that scheduled to rebuild less frequently than the scraper.
 The site is still all static.

 Event Logger